Hoofer Sailing Club

-We encourage all our members to volunteer, to become instructors (the best way to become a better sailor) and to be involved in club leadership.
+Membership includes unlimited lessons and boat usage.
+Our fleet, one of the largest in the nation, includes dinghies, keelboats, windsurfing and even winter kiting.
+We encourage all our members to volunteer, to become instructors and to be involved in club leadership.

+By doing as much of the work ourselves, we can keep our membership dues as low as possible.
 Not only does our structure keep our costs low, but it also has tremendous social potential.
 When you teach others to sail or get involved in our periodic work parties and social events, you meet new people and create friendships.
-Friendships made all the stronger by common interests and a shared sense of pride in a job well done.
 You also get a chance to learn a great deal about boat operations and maintenance-- a great thing if you dream of owning a boat someday.

 News